-For most hydro stations sediment abrasion is not a topic concerning machinery, but only within the reservoir.
+For most hydro stations sediment abrasion is not a topic concerning machinery.
 Nevertheless hydro operators faced with heavily sediment loaded waters may fear additional wear on plant installations, especially on turbine equipment.
 Factors to sediment abrasion and erosion are multiple, ranging from involved materials to particle size and shape (Neopane 2010).
 Little is known about critical sediment loads yet while at the same time modern coatings like Tungsten carbide gives reliable surface protection if applied properly.